coolyjg/rukos/doc/build.md

-# Rukos Build Flow
+# Ruxos Build Flow

-We will provide an example to illustrate the process of building and running Rukos:
+We will provide an example to illustrate the process of building and running Ruxos:

 **Examples:**

 What happens when "make A=apps/net/httpserver ARCH=aarch64 LOG=info NET=y SMP=1 run" is executed?

-- How Rukos build?
+- How Ruxos build?
     - Firstly check Makefile: Based on different parameters, select whether FS/NET/GRAPHIC param is yes or not.
 If it is y, it will be compiled in conditional compilation.
     - `cargo.mk` determines whether to add the corresponding feature based on whether FS/NET/GRAPHIC is set to y.
     ```